Anecdotes about the Woman Known as Madame de Staël

 The dandies in general “disliked literary people, and persecuted and mystified Madame de Staël … damnably.”
 In fact, Brummell once decided to play a practical joke on Madame de Staël and Albertine.
 Brummel lied and told Madame de Staël that his friend Alvanley earned an income of £100,000 annually.
 He also told her that Alvanley was in desperate need of a wife and extremely vain.
 Supposedly, Madame de Staël then praised Alvanley for his handsomeness and attempted to forge a match between him and her daughter.

-Madame de Staël was also an author and wrote many books, including two popular novels, “Delphine” and “Corinne.”
+Madame de Staël, who was a friend to the famous French socialite Madame Récamier, was also an author and wrote many books, including two popular novels, “Delphine” and “Corinne.”
 The young daughter of a country clergyman read the English translation of these novels and was so affected, she wrote to Madame de Staël offering to assist her.
-Madame de Staël wrote back declining the girl’s offer.
-The girl was not deterred.
-She went to London and stayed with a friend, who introduced her to Madame de Staël.
-The friend told Madame de Stael in French the young girl’s determination to serve her, so Madame de Staël finally agreed.
-Her admirer was so overcome with joy, she practically threw herself at Madame de Staël’s feet.
-Madame de Staël then said:
+She wrote back declining the girl’s offer, but the girl was not deterred.
+She went to London and stayed with a friend, who introduced her to Madame de Staël and told her in French of the young girl’s determination to serve her.
+Madame de Staël finally agreed and her admirer was so overcome with joy, she practically threw herself at Madame de Staël’s feet.
+She then said: